Tone FM

-Tone FM (styled ToneFM) is a community radio station based in Taunton, Somerset, broadcasting to Taunton and the surrounding area on 107.8 FM, 24 hours a day.
+Tone FM (styled ToneFM) was a community radio station based in Taunton, Somerset, broadcasting to Taunton and the surrounding area on 107.8 FM, 24 hours a day.
 It was granted a community radio licence by Ofcom in April 2012, with its first broadcast on Thursday 28 February 2013 presented by Darren Daley, who was the station's manager.
 Being a nonprofit organisation, Tone FM's presenters are all volunteers with guests sourced from the local community.
-The Tone FM studios are situated on the first floor of the historic Market House, in the centre of the County Town.
+The Tone FM studios were situated on the first floor of the historic Market House, in the centre of the County Town.

-Tone FM took on new management in November 2021, with a new Community Interest Company being formed named 'Tone Community Media Group CIC' headed up by the current station manager Patch Jobson.
-In 2022 the station was awarded a small-scale DAB multiplex by Ofcom, with a planned switch on date of early 2024.
+Tone FM took on new management in November 2021, with a new Community Interest Company being formed named 'Tone Community Media Group CIC' In 2022 the station was awarded a small-scale DAB multiplex by Ofcom, with a planned switch on date of April 2024.

+As of 5 March 2025, broadcasting on FM and online channels ceased without any explanation from the station's management.